Larry Wallis: Shagrat (Steve Peregrin Took - first time)

 Shagrat thus became Took's band outright.
 Took, Wallis and Taylor were joined by drummer Phil Lenoir, formerly of Black Cat Bones.
-This lineup recorded three tracks at Strawberry Studios in Stockport played one gig at the Phun City Festival in July 1970 before Taylor and Lenoir left.
+This line-up recorded three tracks at Strawberry Studios in Stockport and played one gig at the Phun City Festival in July 1970 before Taylor and Lenoir left.
 Took and Wallis carried on with drummer Dave Bidwell and in early 1971 the trio recorded four acoustic Took songs.
 All seven tracks were released in the early 1990s on limited edition vinyl and were later compiled together on the CD Lone Star in 2001 by Japanese label Captain Trip Records, later re-released in 2016 on Cleopatra Records with bonus tracks from the 1972 sessions described below.

-Blodwyn Pig, Took and UFO
+Blodwyn Pig, UFO and Steve Peregrin Took (second time)

 Wallis then joined Blodwyn Pig, which changed its name to Lancaster's Bombers (later shortened to Lancaster) with Jack Lancaster.
 They were a short-lived band although they toured supporting Yes in 1971.

 In February 1972, Wallis joined UFO, but left in October 1972, after a tour by Europe.
-Wallis did not record with the band, although a bootlegged live recording of a UFO performance featuring Wallis is known to exist, as does a black and white kinescope print of a live set on French TV show Rock En Stock.
+Wallis did not record with the band, although a bootlegged live recording of a UFO performance featuring Wallis is known to exist, as does a black and white kinescope print of a live set on French TV show Rock En Stock, in which the band play Eddie Cochrane's Rockabilly standard, C'mon Everybody.